Friendship lies behind Sundance comedy ‘Theater Camp’

 PARK CITY, Utah (AP) — There is quite a bit of history between the team behind “Theater Camp,” a loving satire of musical theater kids and their teachers that premieres Saturday at the Sundance Film Festival.

 Molly Gordon, Ben Platt, Noah Galvin and Nick Lieberman are all, first and foremost, theater kids themselves.
-They’re all also longtime friends.
+They’re also longtime friends.
 Lieberman has been making things with Platt since they were in high school.
 Galvin and Gordon are best friends and did a play together about a decade ago.
 And Galvin and Platt are currently engaged.

 It’s Platt and Gordon’s relationship that stretches back the furthest, though.
 Both children of parents in the entertainment industry, they’ve been friends since they were 3 years old.